-- (i) The OEH will support employees gaining additional skills through formal study. - (ii) Officers are entitled to apply for study time and study leave in accordance with the provision of the Personnel Handbook. - (iii) The following costs associated with courses will be reimbursed by the OEH in accordance with the following guidelines: - Higher Education Contribution Scheme Fee; or - Where HECS does not apply, compulsory fees (i.e., fees paid upon enrolment union, students' council fees, TAFE administration charges, registration fees etc.) - (iv) The proportion of fees to be refunded will be as follows: - (a) 100% refunded where the course/subject is directly relevant to the OEH's operations or needs and is approved as such by the Director General; or - (b) 50% refunded where the course/subject is relevant to Public Service OEH needs generally, but not directly to the OEH needs. - (v) Refunds will be paid for a maximum of seven annual occasions. - (vi) To be eligible to receive a refund, an employee must: - (a) have been employed in the OEH prior to the final examination in the academic period under consideration and also be in employment on the date reimbursement is requested; - (b) produce evidence of having successfully completed a full stage of an approved course (or the subjects enrolled in at the start of a semester/year); and - (c) produce receipts substantiating payments made for compulsory fees or HECS fee incurred.
+- (i) OEH will support employees gaining additional skills through formal study. - (ii) Employees are entitled to apply for study time and study leave in accordance with the provisions of the Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009. - (iii) The following costs associated with courses will be reimbursed by OEH in accordance with the following guidelines: - (a) Higher Education Contribution Scheme Fee; or - (b) where HECS does not apply, compulsory fees (i.e. fees paid upon enrolment union, students' council fees, TAFE administration charges, registration fees etc.). - (iv) The proportion of fees to be refunded will be as follows: - (a) 100% refunded where the course/subject is directly relevant to OEH's operations or needs and is approved as such by the Chief Executive; or - (b) 50% refunded where the course/subject is relevant to Public Service OEH needs generally, but not directly to OEH's needs. - (v) Refunds will be paid for a maximum of seven (7) annual occasions. - (vi) To be eligible to receive a refund, an employee must: - (a) have been employed in OEH prior to the final examination in the academic period under consideration and also be in employment on the date reimbursement is requested; - (b) produce evidence of having successfully completed a full stage of an approved course (or the subjects enrolled in at the start of a semester/year); and - (c) produce receipts substantiating payments made for compulsory fees or HECS fee incurred.

-44. COMPETENCIES
+42. COMPETENCIES

-(i) The parties agree to an ongoing commitment to the development and implementation of appropriate competencies based on the relevant skill and qualification requirements at each level.
+The parties agree to an ongoing commitment to the development and implementation of appropriate competencies based on the relevant skill and qualification requirements at each level.
 Such competencies shall be developed having regard to National Training Competency standards.

-45. POLICIES
+43. POLICIES

-43.1 OEH Work and Development System
+43.1 OEH Performance Development and Feedback System

-(i) All employees covered by this Agreement will have their work performance and skills development reviewed under the Work and Development System (WDS) or replacement system as may apply in OEH generally.
+All employees covered by this Agreement will have their work performance and skills development reviewed under the Performance Development and Feedback (PD&F) system or replacement system as may apply in OEH generally.